Housing & Accommodation

 UK: Expat Destinations & Neighborhoods

-The first and foremost destination is obviously London.
+A favorite destination among expats is obviously London.
 Despite ongoing attempts at political devolution and economic decentralization, London remains the undisputed center of the United Kingdom.
-In this context, London mostly refers to the Greater London Area – an administrative region that was created in 1965 and which subsumed an entire county (Middlesex).
+In this context, London mostly refers to the Greater London Area — an administrative region that was created in 1965 and which subsumed an entire county (Middlesex).
 However, the urban conglomeration of London stretches beyond the GLA boundaries, into the so-called Home Counties surrounding the capital: Buckinghamshire, Berkshire, Essex, Hertfordshire, Kent, and Sussex.

 - Hammersmith & Fulham